The-Hexagone/Projects/README.md

 <h2 align='center'>Water flow</h2>

 Developed 'Water flow', a smart water level monitoring app that can monitor real-time water level and flow, that is detected by an IoT device.
 It also keep record of water level of the whole month.
-Other main functionalities include Geo-fencing, that will send notification to user when he/she is out of range and water level alert when reminder is set to particular level.
+Other main functionalities include Background Geo-fencing, that will send notification to user when he/she is out of range and water level alert when reminder is set to particular level.
 User can also turn on and off the water valve using the app.

 <p align="center">